PrinceNiyonshuti/itenerary-tracker-vue/README.md

 <!-- @format -->

 # itenerary-tracker
-a simple itenary tracker using vue js and consuming laravel api
+a simple itenary tracker using vue js and consuming laravel api as its supportive backend

 ## Project setup